BlackJocker1995/uavga/README.md

 # LGDFuzzer
-This is an approach source code of LGDFuzzer.
+This is an approach source code of [LGDFuzzer](https://dl.acm.org/doi/10.1145/3510003.3510084).

-Update: 22-07-15, support px4

 ## Requirement
-Python package requirement: numpy ; pandas ; pymavlink ; pyulog ; eventlet ; keras ; tensorflow
+Python package requirement: numpy ; pandas ; pymavlink ; pyulog ; keras ; tensorflow

 OS: The program is only test in Ubuntu 18.04 nad 20.04.